-10 minutes lost playtime at either breaktime or lunchtime - supervised in either own classroom or in homework break room with Deputy Head

-- After 2 red cards in a day or session, children should be sent to the Deputy Headteacher (except in extreme cases of inappropriate behaviour when immediate removal to the Deputy Headteacher is necessary). - Separation e.g. - Working in isolation from other children but beside the teacher - Teachers may send their pupils to another class (a responsible child or adult should accompany them).
-When sending a student to another class, with work to complete. - A change of activity
+- A change of activity - 10 minutes lost playtime at either breaktime or lunchtime supervised in either own classroom or in homework break room with Deputy Head - After 2 red cards in a day or session, children should be sent to the Deputy Headteacher (except in extreme cases of inappropriate behaviour when immediate removal to the Deputy Headteacher is necessary). - Separation e.g. Working in isolation from other children but beside the teacher, Teachers may send their pupils to another class with work to complete (a responsible child or adult should accompany them

-Extremely poor behaviour must be reported to the Headteacher or Deputy Headteacher immediately.
+Extremely challenging behaviour must be reported to the Headteacher or Deputy Headteacher at the earliest opportunity.
 Consequences of being sent to the Deputy Headteacher may include:

-- A phone call to parents - An official letter home - Entered into school warning book (kept by Deputy Headteacher) - "Back on Track" - Fixed Term Exclusion (by Headteacher only see exclusions section below) - Permanent Exclusion (by Headteacher only see exclusions section below)
+- A phone call to parents - An official letter home - ' Entered into school warning book (kept by Deputy Headteacher) - "Back on Track a two week period where children work towards specific targets.
+Privileges are removed." - Fixed Term Exclusion (by Headteacher only see exclusions section below) - Permanent Exclusion (by Headteacher only see exclusions section below)